-If a parent will be taking a professional sabbatical that would require the child to be withdrawn from the school:
+If a parent will be taking a professional sabbatical which requires the child to be withdrawn:

-The parent must write a letter to the school informing the length of the sabbatical and stating the family's intention for re-enrollment.
+The parent must write a letter to the school informing us of the length of the sabbatical and stating the family's intention for re-enrollment.
 The College would then decide what would be needed for re-enrollment (i.e. full application, updated records) AND if a spot would be held for the child's return.